Skip to main content

 What Is an FNP?

 FNPs are primary care nurse practitioners who treat patients of all ages.
-They provide a range of services, including assessment and diagnosis; they treat both chronic and minor acute illnesses, prescribing medications and educating patients on preventive care.
-They also work in various primary care settings, such as private practice, outpatient and community health clinics, and universities.
+They provide a range of services, including assessment and diagnosis.
+They treat both chronic and minor acute illnesses.
+FNPs take a proactive approach to care delivery, educating patients on preventative care strategies that can potentially reduce medical facility visits.
+In states allowing full prescriptive authority, FNPs can also prescribe medications to patients.
+They work in various primary care settings, such as private practice, outpatient and community health clinics and universities.

 Duties and Responsibilities of an FNP